freddiecoleman/flashcards/README.markdown

 #Spaced Repetition Flashcard System

-This project uses research into the psychology of memory to create a machine learning algorithm that assists the users with memorisation of information.
+This is a spaced repetition flashcard system built using Ruby on Rails.

-So far this is very early in the project, I am considering using MongoDB as the data shall be unstructured.
-Watch this space.
+The underlying algorithm is based on research into the pshychology of memory.
+The result is an application that can assist the user with memorisation of large amounts of information with very little time investment.